Acerca de

 Community-Grounded Leadership

-We reject hierarchical notions of power and affirm that all community members have the capacity to lead, share knowledge, and innovate in ways that serve the people.
-While we support individual rights and autonomy, we reject the ideology of individualism.
-We recognize that interdependence and solidarity are essential to abolition work.
+Street Cats YYC rejects hierarchical notions of power and affirms that all community members have the capacity to lead, share knowledge, and innovate in ways that serve the collective.
+While Street Cats YYC supports individual rights and autonomy, we reject the ideology of individualism.
+We recognize that interdependence and solidarity are essential to abolitionist work.

 Sustainability

-We are dedicated to continuous development and advocacy for policy changes that empower individuals and eliminate systemic harms.
-We strive to build a shared and inclusive system rooted in community, facilitating education, advocacy, and well-being, and working to establish foundations that meet community needs.
+Street Cats YYC is committed to ongoing growth and advocacy for policy changes that empower individuals and dismantle systemic harm.
+We strive to build shared, inclusive systems rooted in community by supporting education, advocacy, and well-being, and by working to establish foundations that meaningfully meet community needs.

 Education

-We aim to keep the public informed about social, economic, health, and treatment issues related to drug use.
+Street Cats YYC works to keep the public informed about the social, economic, health, and treatment-related realities of drug use.
 Together, we challenge stigma, combat misinformation, disrupt oppressive systems, and strengthen our community through education, collective action, and participatory research.

 Liberation

-We oppose the unjust harassment, assault, detention, and arrest of people who use drugs.
-We recognize the importance of taking proactive steps to ensure our activities do not unintentionally reproduce the oppression of the dominant system by neglecting the needs of pwud, women, Black and Indigenous people, disabled people, members of the queer community, and any other marginalized groups often denied a voice in decisions impacting them.
-We practice ongoing solidarity and remain open to feedback from all communities we engage.
-We are part of a community-first response committed to ensuring safety and liberation for everyone in the community.
+Street Cats YYC opposes the unjust harassment, assault, detention, and arrest of people who use drugs.
+We recognize the importance of taking proactive steps to ensure our work does not unintentionally reproduce the harms of dominant systems by neglecting the needs of people who use drugs, women, Black and Indigenous people, disabled people, members of the queer community, and other marginalized groups who are often denied a voice in decisions that impact them.

 Power With, Not Power Over

-We are creating a space where all people can step fully into their power.
-We support each other in exercising our power in ways that amplify the power, visions, and development of others.
-We actively question and transform relationships where one person’s empowerment depends on the disempowerment, control, or coercion of another.
+Street Cats YYC is creating space for people to step fully into their power.
+We support one another in exercising power in ways that amplify the visions, growth, and leadership of others.
+We actively question and work to transform relationships where one person’s empowerment depends on the control, coercion, or disempowerment of another.